TikTok must pay a fine of 530 million euros - for data transfers to China

 Lack of transparency towards users

-A key element of the DPC decision concerns TikTok's failure to provide users in the European Economic Area with clear and complete information about the cross-border processing of their personal data.
+A key element of the DPC decision concerns TikTok's failure to provide users in the European Economic Area with clear and complete information about cross-border Processing of their personal data.
 According to Art.
 13 para.
-1 lit. f GDPR, companies are obliged to inform data subjects transparently about whether and to which third countries their data will be transferred and how this transfer will take place.
+1 lit. f GDPR companies are obliged to inform data subjects transparently about whether and to which third countries their data will be transferred and how this will be done.
+Transmission takes place.

-TikTok's data protection policy from October 2021 did not meet these requirements in key respects: the specific third countries involved - in particular China - were not explicitly named, nor were the exact circumstances of the data transfers disclosed.
-In particular, it remained unclear that the transfers also involved remote data access by Chinese employees accessing servers in Singapore and the USA.
-This lack of transparency prevented users from exercising their data protection rights in full knowledge of the facts.
+TikTok's data protection policy from October 2021 did not meet these requirements in key respects: neither were the specific third countries affected - in particular China - explicitly named, nor were the exact circumstances of the data transfers disclosed.
+In particular, it remained unclear that the transfers also involved remote data access by Chinese employees who were based in China.
+Server in Singapore and the USA.
+This lack of Transparency prevented users from exercising their data protection rights in full knowledge of the facts.

 In the course of the proceedings, TikTok revised its privacy policy and submitted a new version dated December 2022 to the DPC.
 In the opinion of the authority, this new version met the requirements of Art.
 13 para.
-1 lit. f GDPR, as it not only named the third countries by name, but also explained the type of access and the server locations in more detail.
-The infringement found by the DPC thus related to the period from July 29, 2020 to December 1, 2022, during which TikTok did not sufficiently comply with its transparency obligations.
+1 lit. f GDPRas it not only named the third countries by name, but also explained the type of access and the server locations in more detail.
+The DPC found that Infringement referred to the period from July 29, 2020 to December 1, 2022, during which TikTok did not sufficiently comply with its transparency obligations.

 Reading tip: DMA violations - EU imposes 700 million euro fines on Apple and Meta